endurantgames/cosmiclegends/src/classes/knight.md

 Toughness

 :   Your training focuses on increasing your ability to
     withstand pain.
-Increase your maximum Health to 12.
+Increase your maximum Health by 2.

 Trick Arrows